Brook-J/Simple-Python-Encryptor/README.md

 2. Every other character is shifted ahead by **3 positions** in the ASCII table during encryption.
 3. Decryption shifts characters backward by **3 positions** to reveal the original message.

+## ❓ How to use it

+* Open you preferred code editor (e.g Python IDLE) and create a new Python file.
+* paste the Python Script (`python_encryptor.py`) into the editor and save it.
+* Now run the code and enjoy!

 ## 🔒 Security & Privacy

 * **100% Offline:** This application runs entirely on your local machine.
 It does not connect to the internet, track data, or send your messages anywhere.